boeckmann/asm6502/README.md

 At the beginning of a line a label may be specified if the line does not contain a variable definition.

-	start:			; line consisting of a label comment
+	start:			; line consisting of a label
-	loop:	BNE loop	; label, instruction and comment
+	loop:	BNE loop	; label and instruction
-	msg:	.byte "Hello"	; label followed by a directive and comment
+	msg:	.byte "Hello"	; label followed by a directive

 Variables are defined by giving the variable name followed by equal sign followed by an expression yielding a numeric value:

 	CHROUT = $FFD2

 ## Directives
 Directive instruct the assembler to do certain things.
-They do not yield machine code but may produce output data.
+They may or may not produce output data.
 Names of directives start with a dot.
 The directives currently known to the assembler are:

 ### .ORG directive
 Sets the current program counter to the numeric value of the argument